 "Something must have disturbed my magic flow.
 It must have killed me and decayed my body to the point where I became a skeleton."
 The girl pondered.

 "...
 Strange...
 I've never heard of an immortal schoolgirl before.
-And what's your name, anyway?"
+What's your name, if you don't mind me asking?"
 The man questioned.

 "My name?
 It's Nocta Ventelle.
 I am a senior for Blackmore High School.
 As for my "immortality", it's the phoenix shaped gem inside of my body - it's creatively called the Immorta Stone.
 It's a very rare and treasured artifact as it has the power to fully restore people upon dying, but it only works when it's bonded to someone."
 She explained.

 "Hmm...
-So, this Immorta Stone can bring you back from the dead whenever you want?"
+So, this rock can bring you back from the dead whenever you want?"
 He replied as he put a hand to his chin.

 "Yes, it can.
 But to think that there could be something that could stop the stone's effects..."
-The girl stated.
+Nocta stated.

 "Do you mean this?
 I found this pierced through your chest."
 The man said as showed her the knife.

-Her face turned white at the knife he showed her.
+Her face turned white upon seeing the knife.